Medical Products Liability

 Statute of Limitations

-Generally, the statute of limitations for filing a medical malpractice or medical product liability claim in Maryland is three years from the time the patient discovers the injury.
-Though some exceptions do exist, it is always best to consult a qualified Maryland medical malpractice lawyer about filing a claim as soon as a problem is suspected.
+Generally, the statute of limitations for filing a medical malpractice claim in Maryland is three years from the time the patient discovers the injury.
+Though some exceptions do exist, it is always best to consult a qualified medical malpractice lawyer about filing a claim as soon as a problem is suspected.
 Maryland also carries a statute of limitations of three years for all wrongful death cases.
 This means family members of victims have three years from the date of death to file a claim.
 Work with us right away to ensure there are no delays in the case.

-Filing a Product Liability or Medical Malpractice Claim
+Filing a Products Liability or Medical Malpractice Claim

 Baltimore Medical Malpractice Lawyers at LeViness, Tolzman & Hamilton Help Those Harmed by Defective Medical Devices and Dangerous Drugs

-If you suspect that you or a loved one was injured by a defective medical device or dangerous drug, the Maryland medical malpractice lawyers at LeViness, Tolzman & Hamilton can help.
+If you suspect that you or a loved one was injured by a defective medical device or dangerous drug, the Baltimore medical malpractice lawyers at LeViness, Tolzman & Hamilton can help.
 We will hold the negligent party accountable for their actions and obtain the compensation you rightfully deserve.
-Call 800-547-4LAW (4529) today to schedule a free consultation with one of our highly qualified and experienced Baltimore medical product liability lawyers or contact us online.
-A member of our legal team is here to answer your questions 24 hours a day.
+Call 800-547-4LAW (4529) today or contact us online to schedule a free consultation.

-Our offices are conveniently located in Baltimore, Columbia, Glen Burnie and Prince George’s County, where we represent victims throughout Maryland, including those in Baltimore City, Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.
+Our offices are conveniently located in Baltimore, Columbia, Glen Burnie and Prince George’s County, where we represent victims throughout Maryland, including those in Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Prince George’s County, Queen Anne’s County, Maryland’s Western Counties, Southern Maryland and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood and Elkridge.